 Laboratory managers oversee the daily operations of a lab or research center.
 Some focus exclusively on administrative responsibilities, such as creating budgets and hiring staff, while others play a greater role in directing research activities.
 Larger organizations may prefer to hire candidates with a master's, although you can often become a lab manager with a bachelor's and significant professional experience.

 Master's Degree in Biotechnology

-The exact nature of your coursework depends on the concentration you choose.
+The exact nature of master's coursework depends on the concentration you choose.
 For example, a student concentrating in drug design and discovery may take classes in drug targets, FDA case studies, and good laboratory and manufacturing processes.
-A learner specializing in biotechnology entrepreneurship generally explores more business-oriented topics, such as intellectual property, startup strategy, and personnel management.
+Alternatively, a learner specializing in biotechnology entrepreneurship generally explores more business-oriented topics, such as intellectual property, startup strategy, and personnel management.

 - Senior Research Associate